-Economies are rebounding but not producing the expected jobs.
+- Economies are rebounding but not producing the expected jobs.
 In advanced economies, a fast rebound is occurring thanks to macroeconomic support and vaccines.
 However, employment remains subdued and job recovery is not for young people.
 The newly created jobs are often of inferior quality.
-Young people in particular are left behind, even where massive employment retention schemes helped contain the decline in employment, (e.g., Japan, Rep. of Korea, Portugal and Spain).
+Young people in particular are left behind, even where massive employment retention schemes helped contain the decline in employment, (e.g., Japan, Rep. of Korea, Portugal and Spain). - Eighty per cent of the world's poor live in rural areas and up to 90 per cent of food consumption in rural areas of low-income countries comes from domestic sources.
+Growth in agriculture and related value chains can be an important source of income growth and job creation in both rural and urban areas.